 TGrep2 and Tregex are tools for searching syntax trees.
-This guide introduces their shared query language which is available when searching for data with the online search interface.
+This guide introduces their shared query language.

 TGrep (Pito 1994) was the original tree-matching command-line program that came with the Penn Treebank.
-TGrep2 (Rohde 2005) is an implementation that adds extensions to the query language.
-Tregex (Levy and Andrew 2006) is yet another implementation that replicates the extended search functionality of TGrep2 while also offering a desktop application for directly browsing source trees, and even manipulating syntax trees in traditional bracketed (Penn) treebank notation.
-This guide provides an introduction to the extended query language which is shared by both TGrep2 and Tregex and which is available when searching for data with the online search interface.
+TGrep2 (Rohde 2005) is a TGrep-like implementation that adds extensions to the query language.
+Tregex (Levy and Andrew 2006) is another TGrep-like implementation that replicates much of the extended search functionality of TGrep2 together with its own extensions.
+Tregex also offers a desktop application for directly browsing source trees in traditional bracketed (Penn) treebank notation and even offers ways to manipulate trees with its Tsurgeon component.
+This guide aims to provide an introduction to the extended query language shared by both TGrep2 and Tregex.

 Search queries are expressed as patterns that consist of node descriptions to match nodes and relationships establishing links or negated links to other nodes.
 Notably: